 It is written in the regulations that in the near future, farmers who grow produce for sale to the public will be required to be GAP certified.
-Periodically, people become ill with food poisoning due to contamination problems.
-One way to remedy this is to keep wild animals away from the produce and make sure workers practice proper sanitary procedures.
-It is vital that farmers achieve GAP certification to sell their products.
+Periodically,

-What do you enjoy most about your job?
+What do you enjoy most about vour job?

 I enjoy working with faculty and staff members here at Fort Valley State University.
 Most of all, I enjoy teaching students and imparting knowledge of agriculture to county agents, farmers and anyone interested in receiving knowledge relative to my area of responsibility.